omazapa/Kahi_plugins/Kahi_openalex_sources/README.md

 <center><img src="https://raw.githubusercontent.com/colav/colav.github.io/master/img/Logo.png"/></center>

 # Kahi OpenAlex sources plugin
-Kahi will use this plugin to insert or update the journal information from DOAJ
+Kahi will use this plugin to insert or update the journal information from openalex

 # Description
 Plugin that reads the information from a mongodb collection with openalex information to update or insert the information of the journals in CoLav's database format.